-So if you’ve been paying attention lately to those really rich people at the World Economic Forum (WEF) talking about how morally superior they are, or if you’ve been going down rabbit holes, you may have heard of this concept: The Great Reset.
+So if you’ve been paying attention lately to the World Economic Forum (WEF) you’ve been hearing of this concept: The Great Reset.

 They claim the world economy has been broken because of the coronavirus, and to fix it, we have to turn the economy off, and then back on again.
-OK, it’s not actually like pressing a big reset button like some stock images would have you believe, it’s more like this: “Moving forward, you should expect the government to take a more active role in its economy and society issues.” – Thierry Malleret, Co-Founder, WEF.
+“Moving forward, you should expect the government to take a more active role in its economy and society issues.” – Thierry Malleret, Co-Founder, WEF.